-Jesus begins to confront their reasons for wanting Him dead.
+Vss.
+19-24 -- Jesus confronts their reasons for wanting Him dead.
 Vs 19 completes the thought of 17,18.
 The religious leaders were evidently not "willing to do His will", because they did not carry out the law of Moses.
-It should not be surprising that they would not recognize Jesus' teaching!
-In a direct, public confrontation, Jesus challenges them, "Why do you seek to kill Me?"
-The multitudes, comprised mostly of pilgrims from out of town, dismiss this as crazy talk, "You have a demon!
-Who seeks to kill You?"
-Jesus goes right on, as if they had said nothing.
-He is addressing those who knew very well what He was talking about.
-"I did one deed, and you all marvel..."
-What was Jesus referring to?
-(Vs. 21-23; cf. 5:1-18).
+It should not be surprising that they would not recognize Jesus' teaching.
+Why do you seek to kill Me? -- Direct, public confrontation.
+You have a demon! -- The multitudes dismiss this as crazy talk.
+I did one deed... -- What is Jesus referring to?
+Vs. 23; cf. 5:1-18.
 The argument in vss.
-22, 23 points out the ridiculous shortsightedness and inconsistency of their anger at Him for healing the feeble man at the pool of Bethesda on the Sabbath on a previous visit to Jerusalem.
+22, 23 points out the ridiculous shortsightedness and inconsistency of their anger at Him for healing the feeble man on the Sabbath on His last visit to Jerusalem.
 If they break the Sabbath to circumcise a baby, could it possibly be wrong for Him to make a man entirely well on the Sabbath?
-"Do not judge according to appearance, but judge with righteous judgment," Jesus declared.
-The word translated as "appearance" means "a sight, face".
-Therefore Jesus is saying not to make judgments based on first-glance impressions, or "on the face of things".
+Do not judge according to appearance, but judge with righteous judgment.

+-- The word translated as "appearance" means "a sight, face".
+Therefore Jesus is saying not to make judgments based on first glance impressions, or "on the face of things".
 Snap decisions and surface evaluations are often wrong.
 Judging with righteous judgment requires a little more thought and investigation.
-This is an obvious allusion to a famous Messianic prophecy, "He will not judge by what His eves see, nor make a decision by what His ears hear; but with righteousness He will judge..."
+This is an obvious allusion to a famous Messianic prophecy, "He will not judge by what His eyes see, nor make a decision by what His ears hear; but with righteousness He will judge..."
 (Isa.
 11:3,4; cf. Jn.
 5:30).
 Jesus' argument has not only the strength of good sense, but a solid basis in OT precedent.